mensah-j/portfolio/posts/the-yoneda-lemma.md

 length: "30 min"
 ---

 The Yoneda lemma, according to Ravil Vakil in _Foundations of Algebraic Geometry_, is an "important exercise you should do once in your life."
-This fundamental result is often said to be difficult to conceptualize, for its proof is as easy as it is unenlightening<!--more-->.
-In this post, we present a variant of the usual proof and explain in a plain and visual manner the idea behind the lemma.
+This fundamental result is often said to be difficult to conceptualize<!--more-->.
+In this post, we present a variant of the usual proof and explain in a plain manner the idea behind the lemma.

 ## Presheaves